Masculinity

-Masculinity (also called manhood or manliness) is a set of attributes, behaviors, and roles associated with men and boys.
+Masculinity (also called manhood or manliness) is a set of attributes, behaviors, and roles generally associated with men and boys.
 Masculinity can be theoretically understood as socially constructed, and there is also evidence that some behaviors considered masculine are influenced by both cultural factors and biological factors.
 To what extent masculinity is biologically or socially influenced is subject to debate.
 It is distinct from the definition of the biological male sex, as anyone can exhibit masculine traits.
 Standards of masculinity vary across different cultures and historical periods.
+In Western cultures, its meaning is traditionally drawn from being contrasted with femininity.

 Overview

 Standards of manliness or masculinity vary across different cultures, subcultures, ethnic groups and historical periods.
-Traits traditionally viewed as masculine in Western society include strength, courage, independence, leadership, and assertiveness.
+Traits traditionally viewed as masculine in Western society include strength, courage, independence, leadership, dominance, and assertiveness.
 When women's labor participation increased, there were men who felt less comfortable in their masculinity because it was increasingly difficult for them to reconfirm their status as the breadwinner.